frzabid/Huffman_Compression_Files/README.md

 # Huffman Text Compression

 This Python project uses Huffman Encoding for compressing and decompressing text files.
-It supports `.txt`, `.docx`, and `.pdf` formats and provides efficient storage with metadata for decoding.
+It supports `.txt`, `.docx`,`.pdf`,`.csv`,`.xlsx` and `.json` formats and provides efficient storage with metadata for decoding.

 ## Features
 - Compress text files using Huffman Encoding.